How can we return to and live in the USA?

 It didn’t seem we had any US visa options left that would work for us.

-- Invest a million dollars into a business over there that employs 20 Americans – not quite at that stage yet.
+- Invest a million dollars into a business in the US that employs 20 Americans – not quite at that stage yet.

 - Win a Green Card in the Diversity Visa Lottery – we’ve been trying for over 10 years.
 Bit slow on the mojo there.